Google Business Profile Refresher

 In my opinion, service area is really only vital for companies that have a strict service area.
 For example, a pizza delivery company that *only* delivers to a specific location will find this feature useful.
 A restaurant on the other hand might have customers from all over the city, county or state.
 It is ok to leave this section blank for the time being and go back and change it later.

-Getting call tracking setup with Google My Business is super simple.
+Getting call tracking setup with Google Business Profile is super simple.
 For the purpose of this example, I’m going to use my personal favorite, CallRail.

 Start by opening 2 tabs on your computer:

 - 1 tab with CallRail.com Dashboard

 - 1 tab with Google Business Profile

 Start by going to callrail.com and heading to the “tracking” section.
 Create a new number:

 Choose a name, and (very important) enter your current business phone number you want to ring.

 Next, choose a number that you want to use as your tracking number.
 I find with Google Business Profile and local internet marketing it helps if the area code matches up with the location you are working on.

 Add a whisper number if you like, and call recording if you want.